MicrosoftDocs/PlayReady/Docs/Packaging/how-to-package-mp4-based.md

 The packager needs to encrypt the content.
 Any encryption format that uses AES-128 keys used in CTR mode or CBC mode is allowed by the Compliance Rules.

 MP4-based formats are recommended.
-CMAF is the preferred MP4-based format for PlayReady Clients, Windows 10 and the Xbox.
+CMAF is the preferred MP4-based format for PlayReady Clients, Windows 10 and the Xbox One.

-To ensure support on Windows and other Microsoft endpoints, Microsoft recommends using Common Encryption: 'cenc' or 'cbcs'.
+Microsoft supports the two common encryption schemes which have broad industry acceptance– the ‘cbcs’ AES-CBC and ‘cenc’ AES-CTR protection schemes.
 See [*ISO/IEC FDIS 23001-7:2016 “Information technology – MPEG systems technologies – Part 7: Common encryption in ISO base media file format files”*](https://www.iso.org/standard/68042.html)

 For more information, see [Content Encryption and Delivery](content-packaging-and-delivery.md)